Peter Smedresman is a partner of Satterlee Stephens LLP.

 - Advised several international banks concerning sovereign risk reallocation clauses in letters of credit and lines of credit, and on sovereign risk mitigation products offered by insurers and export credit agencies.

-Mr. Smedresman has been bestowed a AV® Preeminent™ Rating by Martindale-Hubbell®.1 Martindale-Hubbell is part of the Martindale-Nolo Legal Marketing Network.
+Mr. Smedresman is rated AV® Preeminent™, “Peer Rated for Highest Level of Professional Excellence,” by Martindale-Hubbell.® Martindale-Hubbell is part of the Martindale-Nolo Legal Marketing Network.
 A description of the selection methodolgy can be found at their website.

 Chair, Banking Law Committee of the New York County Lawyers Association (1997-2000), Association of the Bar of the City of New York, Committees on Banking and Uniform State Laws.